tenzir/tenzir/web/docs/data-model/schemas.md

 a schema.

 However, writing and managing schemas can quickly escalate: they evolve continuously and induce required changes in downstream analytics.
-Tenzir aims to minimize the needed effort to maintain schemas by tracking their lineage, and by making data sources infer a basic schema that serves as reasonable starting point.
+Tenzir minimizes the needed effort to maintain schemas by tracking their lineage, and by making data sources infer their schema where possible.
 For example, the [JSON](../formats/json.md) reader attempts to parse strings as timestamps, IP address, or subnets, to gather a deeper semantic meaning than "just a string."
 The idea is to make it easy to get started but still allow for later refinements.
 You would provide a schema when you would like to boost the semantics of your data, e.g., to imbue meaning into generic string values by creating an alias type, or to enrich types with free-form attributes.
+This approach to schemas effectively combines the ease of use of document-oriented systems with the horsepower of system that operate on structured data.

 :::note Why factor types?
 Many data sources emit more than one event in the form of a record, and often